PhD in Sociology

 PhD studies in the Department: General provisions

-Successful PhD students are expected to demonstrate both mastery of the theoretical and conceptual framework(s) relevant to their chosen field and the methodological expertise that is required to carry out research at doctoral level.
-They must be able to think in a critical, rigorous, and innovative way and to communicate the results of their research through their dissertation effectively and in compliance with appropriate academic norms and standards, including around the presentation of data and the use of references and sources.
+Successful PhD candidates are expected to demonstrate both mastery of the theoretical and conceptual framework(s) relevant to their chosen field and the methodological expertise required to carry out research at doctoral level.
+They must be able to think in a critical, rigorous, and innovative ways and be able to communicate the results of their research through their dissertation, in compliance with appropriate academic norms and standards.

 Duration

 The minimum period of registration for a doctoral programme is two years.
-In practice most students expect to take three to four years to complete their thesis, due to time needed for fieldwork and also where they are combining their studies with other responsibilities.
+In practice most students take three to four years to complete their thesis.

 The supervisory relationship